 3. Delete the original tax rule by clicking the corresponding red delete icon:

-If you also wish to update existing but unpaid invoices generated before the 1st July but due on or after it, then you can use this query:
+If you want to use SQL to update existing but unpaid invoices that are due on or after the change date, you could use this query:

 Subscriptions and Tax Rate Changes

-If you are operating in Exclusive tax mode, or have the Deduct Tax Amount option enabled, VAT rate changes may result in a new invoice total compared with the previous invoice.
-This will have an impact for those clients paying via a fixed amount subscription agreement - such as those offered by PayPal and 2Checkout.
+If you have selected Exclusive Tax or enabled Deduct Tax Amount, VAT rate changes may result in a new invoice total compared with the previous invoice.
+This will have an impact for those clients paying via a fixed amount subscription agreement via gateways like PayPal® and 2Checkout.

-This will require manual intervention in order to ensure clients are paying the correct new amount.
-If you know this will affect you, I recommend cancelling and creating a new PayPal subscription from the next invoice issued to avoid any overpayments or interruptions in service.
+This will require manual steps to ensure that clients are paying the correct amount.
+If you anticipate this issue for your clients, cancel the existing subscription and create a new subscription from the next issued invoice to avoid overpayments or interruptions in service.